 Sister Lamija | Education Director, Co-Founder

 Sister Lamija is a devoted mother of two who brings a rich, multidisciplinary background in education, psychology, and youth development.
 Originally from Bosnia, she earned her BA in Psychology from UNLV as a first-generation graduate.
 She is currently pursuing a Master's degree in School Psychology and is on the path to becoming a Nationally Certified School Psychologist (NCSP), insha’Allah.
-She also takes courses in Islamic Psychology and Prophetic Medicine to further enrich her knowledge.

 Prior to co-founding TASI, Lamija developed extensive experience across educational, research, and mental health settings.
 Her work includes private tutoring in homes, Title I schools, and learning centers; serving as a research assistant at the UNLV Auditory Cognition Lab; working as a Registered Behavior Technician providing ABA therapy to children and adolescents with autism and ADHD; and supporting patients as a mental health technician in a psychiatric treatment facility.
 She also taught English at Beacon Academy, where she navigated hybrid instruction during the COVID and post-COVID era.
 In addition, Lamija has remained deeply involved in community service through youth programming at Masjid Noor and as a co-founder of the Las Vegas chapter of Young Muslim (YM) Sisters.